Why Do Marketing Campaigns Fail?

 Have you heard or said something like this before: "any school can use our product" or "we can help parents with any tutoring need their students have."
 If your product can help a variety of people in many ways, why limit it?
 As a business, you don't necessarily need to as long as you can operationally meet those customer needs.
 However, in marketing campaigns, it's best to focus your target audiences.

 As a consumer, we connect with companies and brands that we have something in common with or relate to us somehow.
-If your marketing campaigns target broad audiences, like "any school district with a foreign language program," your campaign might fail because it's not appealing to the specific people you want to sell to.
+If your marketing campaigns target broad audiences, like "any school district with a world language program," your campaign might fail because it's not appealing to the specific people you want to sell to.

-You want to create marketing for the people you are selling to, ideally creating buyer personas that show a profile of who you're targeting, such as a superintendent, principal, foreign language teacher.
+You want to create marketing for the people you are selling to, ideally creating buyer personas that show a profile of who you're targeting, such as a superintendent, principal, teacher.
 Create elements of your marketing campaign specific to each persona because what's going to get the attention of a superintendent who is pulled in many different directions is very different from what's going to get the attention of a teacher who is with students in the classroom every day.